The following requirements must be met in order to receive U.S. federal financial aid for your graduate school education.

-If you have only a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you are NOT eligible for federal student aid.
+- You have only a Notice of Approval to Apply for Permanent Residence (I-171 or I-464)

-If you are in the United States on an F1 or F2 student visa only, or a J1 or J2 exchange visitor visa only, you are NOT eligible for federal student aid.
-Also, persons with G series visas are not eligible.
+- You are in the United States on an F1 or F2 student visa only, or a J1 or J2 exchange visitor visa only

-Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau are eligible only for Federal Pell Grants, FSEOGs, or Federal Work Study.
-These applicants should check with Student Financial Services for more information.
+Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau are eligible only for Federal Work Study.
+These applicants should check with the Financial Aid Office for more information.

 Financial aid is available to students to meet general education requirements, program of study requirements, plus enough other credits to bring them to 124 hours.
 Course hours that are not needed to satisfy a student’s general education requirements, program of study requirements, or other hours needed to bring the student to a total of 124 hours are not eligible for financial aid.
 For financial aid, the threshold for full-time enrollment is 12 credit hours.
 Scholarships and grants for part-time students is prorated at ¾ for those enrolled in 9-11 credit hours, and ½ for those between 6-8 hours.
 Financial aid eligibility varies by program for less than half time enrollment; however, institutional scholarships and grants are not available as they require a minimum of half-time enrollment (6 hours).